-The DSL will support staff in liaising with external agencies and professionals in an interagency assessment, as appropriate.
+The DSL will support staff in liaising with external agencies and professionals in an inter-agency assessment, as appropriate.
 If early help is appropriate, the matter will be kept under review and consideration given to a referral to the local authority Children's Social Care if the pupil's situation does not appear to be improving.
+Where possible, this will be done together with the parent(s) or guardian(s).